m-charchit/Stackover-Flow-Clone/README.md

 if you want to see demo, visit https://player.vimeo.com/video/562676111

 ## steps to buld it locally
 1. clone or download the repo.
-If you have a database manager like phpmyadmin than import the sql file.
+If you have a database manager like phpmyadmin then import the sql file.
 2. name the database and connect it to the app by
 ```
 app.config['SQLALCHEMY_DATABASE_URI'] =   'mysql://username:password@localhost/db_name'